MK0122/Project_Final/README.md

 requirements.txt -> All the libraries and packages required for deployment in Streamlit

-web_app_V2.py -> Python Script for the sentiment analysis tool
+web_app_V2.py -> Python Script for the sentiment analysis tool.
+The Twitter API credentials have been removed for security concerns.